Enter your search in the bar above and start exploring our products.

 • Apply Cilbond R-7116 to pre-heated metal parts (35 - 50°C).
 Metals can also be put in an oven after coating, but do not exceed 50°C.

-• If applying to unheated metal parts, the ambient temperature should ideally be above 20°C, and films should be allowed to dry for at least 60 minutes.
+• If applying to unheated metal parts, the ambient temperature should ideally be above 20°C and allow films to dry for at least 60 minutes.

-• When applying to grit-blasted metals, pre-heating or heating after coating to above 20°C may be essential to prevent surface defects such as lack of film coalescence, which may manifest as brown resin spots.
-Although there is no evidence that these resin spots affect bonding or long-term environmental resistance properties, it is advised to modify the process to eliminate resin spotting – see separate Information Sheet.
+• When applying to grit blasted metals, pre-heating or heating after coating to above 20°C may be essential to prevent surface defects such as lack of film coalescence, which may manifest itself as brown resin spots.
+Although there is no evidence that these resin spots affect bonding or long term environmental resistance properties, it is advised to modify the process to eliminate resin spotting

 • It is also possible to dry the coating with cool forced air, provided the humidity is not too high.